Ase Boas: Playing career

 Boas was the captain for the PNG Hunters in the 2017 Queensland Cup season where they won the title.
 He previously played for the Rabaul Gurias in the PNG domestic competition, which he captained to premiership victory in 2012 before joining the Hunters in 2015.
 He is the elder brother of fellow PNG representative Watson Boas.

 Boas comes from a mixed parentage of East New Britain, Oro and Simbu in Papua New Guinea.

 Boas represented Papua New Guinea in rugby league nines at the 2015 Pacific Games.

-Boas signed with the Featherstone Rovers for the 2019 season, alongside his brother Watson.
+Boas signed with Featherstone Rovers for the 2019 season, alongside his brother Watson.
 He was released for personal reasons after making five appearances for the club.